HeatherKates/GeoMX_DE/README.md

 - **scripts/**: Contains all the scripts necessary to reproduce the analysis.
 - **results/**: Directory for storing analysis results.

+## Analysis

+** Does gene expression level change with increasing (or decreasing) distance from main pancreatic duct?
+Data was subset to regions of inerest that included an islet and each enriched-cell-type target (AOI) was analyzed separately (endothelial cells, acinar and other cells, beta cells, and duct cells)

 ## Reproducibility

 To ensure full reproducibility, follow the steps below: